Skip to content

 MapReduce Support

-The InMemory driver includes full MapReduce support using JavaScript (GraalJS engine).
+The InMemory driver includes full MapReduce support using the GraalJS JavaScript engine.

 MorphiumConfig cfg = new MorphiumConfig();